 Hybrid and multi-cloud adoption

-A key cloud computing trend in 2024 is a shift towards ubiquitous computing: moving beyond the singular public cloud paradigm to leverage the most optimal platform for each workload and data type.
-According to Deloitte, this evolution builds on the multi-cloud movement but expands the possibilities even further.
+One of the key cloud computing trends in 2025 is a shift towards ubiquitous computing: moving beyond the singular public cloud paradigm to leverage the most optimal platform for each workload and data type.
+According to Forbes, this evolution builds on the multi-cloud movement but expands the possibilities even further.
+This transformation reflects a deeper understanding that no single cloud solution fits all business needs, leading organizations to rethink their infrastructure strategies.

 Shifting the focus beyond public clouds: Public clouds dominated computing for years.
 Yet, a new trend is emerging: ubiquitous and heterogeneous computing.
 Businesses are moving beyond singular platforms, instead considering all options and strategically placing workloads and data where they benefit the most.
 This includes leveraging multi-cloud environments, edge computing, on-premises infrastructure, and even industry-specific "microclouds."